basp/oni/README.md

     > ;object:set_property(3, <<"name">>, "Mistress").
     => ok

 At this point you can boot up another telnet client and `connect Mistress`.
-Also, you can boot up the Erlang table viewer with `tv:start()` and inspect the ETS `connections` table to see the active connections and/or the Mnesia `object` table to examine all the objects that Oni knows about.
-This will contain both the `Wizard` and `Mistress` objects too.
+For fun, try executing `;tv:start().` from your telnet client (when connected).
+This will bootup the table viewer on the server!
+You can use the table viewer to view the ETS `connections` table that holds all the active players and their connections.
+Or you can use it to view the Mnesia `object` table to view all objects Oni knows about.

-### Note
+### Important
 Currently there are no checks on who can evaluate expressions directly so every player can evaluate Erlang code with the `;` prefix.
 Keep this in mind if you put the listener on an public open port.
 Oni doesn't really care about flags or permissions just yet but it will eventually.